shrinath-dev/Sample-projects/README.md

 # Sample-projects
-This repository contains my demo projects, built as part of my learning journey.
-Each project comes with a README that explains the topic, requirements, and steps to practice it yourself.
+This repository contains my demo projects and projects that created to practice some concepts, built as part of my learning journey.
 I’ll keep adding more projects as I explore new skills.
+You can recreate them on your own for practicing purpose.